 Treatments are available for all people with melanoma.
-Early stage cancer can often be treated effectively with surgery alone, while more advanced cancers may require surgery as well as additional treatments such as immunotherapy or targeted therapy.
+Early stage melanoma can often be treated effectively with surgery alone, while more advanced melanomas may require surgery as well as additional treatments such as immunotherapy or targeted therapy.

-A variety of experimental treatments for all types of melanoma are being investigated in clinical trials, which are research studies to evaluate new therapies and improve cancer care.
+There are also a variety of new treatments and new combinations being investigated in clinical trials, which are research studies to evaluate new therapies and improve cancer care.

 Treatment By Stage

 In this section, you will find information about approved treatments for each stage of melanoma as well as clinical trials for which you may be eligible.Learn about treatment for your stage of melanoma

 In this section, you will find the types of surgery procedures available, including their purposes, and side effects.Learn more about surgery

 FDA Approved Drugs

 In this section, you will find the FDA-approved drugs for melanoma as well as suggestions for managing the side effects associated with these therapies.Learn more about FDA-approved drugs

 In this section, you will find different approaches to the management of melanoma that are still being tested, grouped by how the therapies work.Learn about investigational drugs and therapies